Need Help? Give us a call.

 How long has your business been operational?

 Small business startup loans are notoriously hard to secure.
-That’s because lenders know that the younger your business is, the less likely you are to make it for the long haul.
+The younger your business is, the less able you are to show a track record and convince the lender that you will be able to repay the loan.

-How much cash do you have in the bank?
+How much cash do you have in your business bank account?

 It’s inevitable in business that unexpected expenses come up.
 From a leaky roof to a bad batch of inventory, these little extra costs can tank your business if you’re sitting unprepared.
 That’s why even if your sales numbers are fantastic, a low bank balance will raise eyebrows over your ability to cover your loan payments on time, every time.